argoproj/argo-events/api/sensor.md

 <p>

-Event is the name of the event for which to retrieve this event
+DependencyName refers to the name of the dependency.
+The event which is stored for this dependency is used as payload for the parameterization.
+Make sure to refer to one of the dependencies you have defined under Dependencies list.

 </p>